What is the best wood to turn on a lathe?

-The rosewood trees are about 100 feet in height, and the trunks are between 35 to 50 feet.
+The rosewood trees are about 100 feet tall, and the trunks are between 35 and 50 feet.
 The standard diameter is 30inches.
 The colors vary from

 It comprises heavy wood that has reddish-brown heartwood and yellow-white sapwood.
 It requires sharp tools for cutting and shaping.
 However, it tends to chip rather than splinter.
 It makes durable items since it is strong and durable.

 Red Elm is for turning, although it has an odor.
 It is not for holding food.
-It comes in a brown-reddish color.
+It comes in brown-reddish.
 The grain patterns vary.
 Sometimes they are fine, and in some, they are wild.
 They do not last very long since they die young.

 Mesquite is a hardwood that comes in red to chocolate brown heartwood and lemon-yellow sapwood.
 It comprises interlocked and closed grains.
 I advise you to use it on small projects such as making pepper grinders and bottle stoppers.
 It is sturdy and dense.
 It comes with a high texture.
 Although some users struggle to use it, it has unique qualities.
 I advise you to use it on small projects.

 Ashwood is a general term used to describe all types of ash trees.
 It can be used in furniture or as an adjective like “ashwood furniture.”
-It is great for wood-turning projects.
 Ashwood trees are often beautiful in the fall when their leaves turn orange and red.
+It is excellent for woodturning projects.
 It is also easy to work with at home.
-If you prefer, you can purchase pre-made ashwood logs that are already cut into smaller pieces of wood.
+If you prefer, you can purchase pre-made ashwood logs already cut into smaller pieces of wood.

 Beech is hardwood.
-The sapwood is white, and cream and the heartwood is reddish.
+The sapwood is white and cream, and the heartwood is reddish.
 It is firm and resistant to shock.
 However, it remains flexible.
 It comes in pin or reddish-brown heartwood.
 It is heavy and comes in a linear style.
 It is for wooden toys and instruments.
-What makes it perfect for turning on a lathe machine is its durability and resistance to abrasion.
+Its durability and resistance to abrasion make it perfect for turning on a lathe machine.
 It is for cabinets, furniture, and floor decor.